thestillheron/test-workshop/src/HOST_INSTRUCTIONS.md

 ## Setup Instructions

-1. Have the attendees clone the repo, and checkout tag: `not-solved`
+1. Have the attendees clone the repo, and checkout tag: `unsolved`

 1. Have the workshop attendees set up an environment variable for:
    `ASPNETCORE_ENVIRONMENT=development`